-Income Taxes - The Foundation is a not-for-profit organization that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
+Income Taxes - The Foundation is a not-for-profit organization that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and Section 23701d of the California Revenue and Taxation Code.

 The Foundation evaluates its tax positions and recognize a liability for any positions that would not be considered "more likely than not" to be upheld under a tax authority examination.
 If such issues exist, the Foundation's policy will be to recognize any tax liability so recorded, including applicable interest and penalties, as a component of income tax expense.
-The Foundation did not recognize any amount in potential interest and penalties associated with uncertain tax positions.
+The Foundation did not recognize any amount of tax, interest, and penalties associated with uncertain tax positions.

-The Foundation's federal income tax and informational returns for tax years 2013 and subsequent remain subject to examination by the Internal Revenue Service.
-The returns for California remain subject to examination by the California Franchise Tax Board for years 2012 and subsequent.
+The Foundation's federal income tax and informational returns for tax years 2014 and subsequent remain subject to examination by the Internal Revenue Service.
+The returns for California remain subject to examination by the California Franchise Tax Board for years 2013 and subsequent.

-Foreign Currency - The Foundation's functional currency for all operations worldwide is the U.S. dollar.
-Nonmonetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at exchange rates in effect at the end of the year.
+Foreign Currency - The Foundation conducts operations in foreign countries and purchases goods and services at prices denominated in various foreign currencies.
+The Foundation's functional currency for all operations worldwide is the U.S. dollar.
+Nonmonetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at exchange rates in effect at the end of the year.
 Statement of activity accounts are translated at actual or average rates for the year.
-Gains and losses resulting from foreign currency transactions are included in the current statement of activities.
+Gains and losses resulting from foreign currency translations are included in the current statement of activities.
 Aggregate foreign currency translation and transaction losses included in the statement of activities are not material.
-At September 30, 2016, the Foundation holds less than \$5,000 of foreign currency denominated assets and no foreign currency denominated liabilities.
+At September 30, 2017, the Foundation holds less than \$5,000 of foreign currency denominated assets and no foreign currency denominated liabilities.